cougrstats/cougrstats_blog/content/post/2020-04-01-sharing-and-cleaning-data.md

 **General tips**

 _Your code should be readable for your own sanity and for reproducibility._

--Use `::` to show which package does what `dplyr::lef_join(a, b, by = "x1")`
+- Use `::` to show which package does what `dplyr::lef_join(a, b, by = "x1")`

--Spacing before and after operator `function = print()`
+- Spacing before and after operator `function = print()`

--Indentation doesn't have any meaning in R like it does in other languages, but it is critical in making your code readable.
+- Indentation doesn't have any meaning in R like it does in other languages, but it is critical in making your code readable.

--Annotate your code!!
+- Annotate your code!!
 Good to annotate above or next to a line.

 ```r
 #gross